TEXAS PRIMARY: Get the latest on runoff election results

 The Harris County Clerk's Office reported that a total of 154,313 voters cast their ballots during the 10-day early voting period, which ended last week.

-The clerk's office said they wore face masks and finger covers for voters who needed one.
+The clerk's office said they wore face masks and finger coverings for voters who needed one.
 Voters exhibiting symptoms of COVID-19 had the option to vote curbside to avoid entering the polling center.

 TEXAS PRIMARY: Get the latest on runoff election results